Genez-io/genezio-documentation/docs/frameworks/nitrojs.md

 nitro build --preset genezio
 ```
 ## 2. Personalize your generated `genezio.yaml` file
-Building your nitro app using the Genezio preset will generate a default `genezio.yaml` file, which can be further adjusted for specific cases.
+Building your nitro app using the Genezio preset will generate a default `genezio.yaml` file if you don't already have one, which can be further adjusted for specific cases.

 This configuration file specifies the project name, deployment region, and details about the backend.
 - [***Read more about Genezio Configuration File***](/docs/project-structure/genezio-configuration-file/)

   :::info
-1. You might need to replace the `path` field with the path relative at **genezio.yaml** file.
+1. You might need to replace the `path` field with the path relative to the **genezio.yaml** file.
 2. This example configuration works if **genezio.yaml** is in the same directory as your main application file.
    :::
 ## 3. Test Your App Locally